chinchalinchin/scrilla/README.md

     <b>Response JSON</b><br>

+    <b>Note</b><br>
+    If the <i>jpeg</i> parameter is specified for this endpoint, the resulting graph will only contain the plot of the first ticker's dividend history and its accompanying linear regression model; only one equity's dividend graphic can be computed and returned at once.
+The DDM model price will be output onto the graph's legend.

 ## Environment Variables

 See the comments in the <i>/env/.sample.env</i> for more information on each variable.
 Most of the defaults shouldn't need changed except for <b>ALPHA_VANTAGE_KEY</b>, <b>IEX_KEY</b> and <b>QUANDL_KEY</b>.